 4. Try student and indie films.

-Although you won’t be earning money doing this, submitting yourself to student films is a great way to keep your acting sharp, add film credits to your résumé, and hopefully gain some clips from the project to use on your acting reel.
+Although you probably won’t be earning money doing this, submitting yourself to student films is a great way to keep your acting sharp, add film credits to your résumé, and hopefully gain some clips from the project to use on your acting reel.
 Contact local colleges, universities, and community colleges, and find out which film classes have actors shoot films for credit.
 Speak to the teacher to learn how you can be considered for these projects.
 You can also research and audition for local independent filmmakers.
 You never know what success an independent film might have or the career path of the director.

 Instead of waiting and hoping for things to happen, take control of your career and make the jobs come to you.